How to find a suitable solution when you need to send money to Pakistan.

 How do I send money to Pakistan?

-When using a transfer service to send money from Australia to Pakistan you will need to have the exact name of your recipient and your own photo ID.
+When using a transfer service to send money from Canada to Pakistan, you will need to have the exact name of your recipient and a valid photo ID.
 In order to pick-up the funds, tell your recipient to make sure that they have the following:

 - Identification.
-This will have to be a photo ID, such as a passport or driver’s licence.
+This will need to be a valid photo ID, such as a passport or driver’s licence.

 - Transfer number.
 There is a number given with the transfer that you will have to pass along to your recipient in order for them to pick-up the money.

 - Transfer amount.
-The recipient should know how much the transfer is for.
+Your recipient should know how much the transfer is for.

 - Your name.
-They will also need to know your name for identification purposes.
+Your recipient will also need to know your name for identification purposes.

 Once you send the transfer and let the recipient know the transfer code, some companies will allow you to track the progress online so that you can see that it was picked up successfully.

-If you have plans on sending money often from Australia to Pakistan it may be practical to look into banks that will allow account to account to transfers.
-Otherwise, weigh the fees and rates of the cash transfer companies to find the one that gives you the most value and convenience for both you and your recipients.
+If you have plans on sending money often from Canada to Pakistan, it may be practical to look into banks that will allow account to account transfers.
+Alongside banks, weigh the fees and rates offered by specialist money transfer companies to find the one that gives you the most value and convenience for both you and your recipient.